The James Beard Foundation just put out its annual list of semifinalists for the most prestigious award in the food world — and Tucson made the cut.

 She also said that the nomination was a great morale booster for her employees, especially because the restaurant industry can be such a rough business.

-The list of semifinalists was put together after an open call to the public, with input from a volunteer group of more than 250 panelists nationwide.
+The list of semifinalists was put together following an open call to the public, with input from a volunteer group of more than 250 panelists nationwide.

 Tucson's Janos Wilder is also a James Beard Award-winning chef and the mastermind behind Downtown Kitchen + Cocktails and the Carriage House.